qweeren/aykut-elmas-bot/README.md

 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.
-Acknowledgements

-##Thanks to Aykut Elmas for the hilarious content
+## Thanks to Aykut Elmas for the hilarious content